Home (Eurostat)

 Compliance with targets on reuse/recycling and reuse/recovery for end-of-life vehicles

-Since 2015, EU Member States are required to meet rates of ≥ 85 % for reuse and recycling and of ≥ 95 % for reuse and recovery, by an average of weight per vehicle.
+Since 2015, EU countries are required to meet rates of ≥85% for reuse and recycling and of ≥95% for reuse and recovery, by an average of weight per vehicle.
 The reported rates are shown in Tables 2 and 3.
 For missing reporting countries, EU aggregates are calculated from available years, applying trend or median estimates.

-Malta reported a reuse and recycling rate of 54.4 % in 2016 and 56.1 % in 2017, as parts of materials arising from de-pollution and dismantling were stored at the site of authorised treatment facilities, pending export for further treatment at favourable market prices and also to limit shipments expenses.
+Malta reported low reuse and recycling rates of 54.4% in 2016 and 56.1% in 2017, as parts of materials arising from de-pollution and dismantling were stored at the site of authorised treatment facilities, pending export for further treatment at favourable market prices and also to limit shipments expenses.
 Therefore, Malta did not report such materials in any of the tables pursuant to Commission Decision 2005/293/EC.
-For reference year 2019, Greece reported a rate of 69.7 % due to low price of metal scrap: as in year 2015, this event was causing temporary stocking at the dismantling facilities sites.
-The rate of 118.8 % reported in 2019 by Poland stems from the treatment at dismantling and shredding sites of stocks of parts of end-of-life vehicles that had not been treated in the previous years.
+For the reference year 2019, Greece reported a rate of 69.7% due to the low price of metal scrap: as in year 2015, this event caused temporary stocking at the dismantling facilities sites.
+The rates of 118.8% (2019) and 106.8% (2020) reported by Poland stem from the treatment at dismantling and shredding sites of stocks of parts of end-of-life vehicles that had not been treated in the previous years.

 (% of weight of vehicles)